parlance-zz/parlance-zz/README.md

 * Lua

 Other Relevant Skills:
-* Math skills - Linear algebra, calculus, some complex analysis
+* Math skills - Linear algebra, basic calculus, some complex analysis
 * Deep knowledge and experience with networking and common network protocols
 * Deep knowledge and experience with Windows client and server; OS internals and system administration
 * Project management and organization